Azure-Samples/java-microservices-aks-lab/docs/06_lab_events/06_openlab_events_aks.md

 After you complete this lab, you will be able to:

 - Create an Azure Event Hub resource
-- Use an existing microservice to send events to the Event Hub
+- Update an existing microservice to send events to the Event Hub
 - Update an existing microservice to receive events from the Event Hub
 - Inspect telemetry data being received